Isidor Sârbu: Soviet repression

+World War II and Romanian life

-Both Isidor and Tatiana returned to Corjova in January 1940, some months ahead of the Soviet incursion into Bessarabia, which brought Corjova and Dubăsari into the new Moldavian Soviet Socialist Republic.
-The following year saw the disestablishment of Soviet rule, with Operation Barbarossa—as a participant in this attack, Romania gained control of both Bessarabia and the former MASSR, establishing the semi-autonomous Transnistria Governorate.
-During the Soviet withdrawal, Sârbu narrowly avoided being apprehended and executed by the NKVD: though his name was on the kill-list, he hid with his father-in-law, Toader Negrea, until the Romanian Army entered Corjova.
-Sârbu was appointed mayor of Corjova, and gave an interview about his life for a Romanian magazine (April 1943).
-For the latter event, he was reportedly in the Romanian capital, Bucharest.
+Tatiana returned to Corjova in 1939, hiding out in the fields; Isidor came for her in late January 1940.
+He was received by the village soviet, whose mayor agreed to employ him on the local vineyards, allowing the Sârbus some legal recognition.
+This period was only months ahead of the Soviet incursion into Bessarabia, which brought Corjova and Dubăsari into the new Moldavian Soviet Socialist Republic.
+The following year saw the disestablishment of Soviet rule, with Operation Barbarossa and Operation München, in which Nazi Germany and Romania coordinated to invade.
+Sârbu refused Soviet orders to evacuate the MASSR, and instructed other villagers to stay put, since "Romanians are coming over to deliver us from those heathens."
+During the Soviet withdrawal, he narrowly avoided being apprehended and executed by the NKVD: though his name was on the kill-list, he hid with his father-in-law, Toader Negrea.
+One of his sons had instead been drafted into the Red Army, and as such processed by Romania as a prisoner-of-war.

+Corjova was eventually taken by the Wehrmacht, rather than by the Romanian Army, less than a week into the invasion.
+Sârbu and his daughters personally greeted the Germans, offering them bread and salt.
+Romania was handed control of both Bessarabia and the former MASSR, establishing the latter as a semi-autonomous Transnistria Governorate.
+In January 1942, Sârbu tried to visit his prisoner son at an internment camp in rural Romania, but only reached Bucharest, where he was stranded by blizzards.
+While there, he bunked with the philologist and political journalist Diomid Strungaru, to whom he recounted his past and present troubles; as Strugaru reports, his guest had vivid nightmares of being tortured by the NKVD.

+In 1941–1942, one of Sârbu's nephews was the mayor of Corjova, in which capacity he redistributed land into individual plots.
+Sârbu himself was eventually appointed to the mayoral office, and gave an interview about his life for a Romanian magazine (April 1943).
+The latter event again took him to Bucharest.
 Sârbu's newfound status lasted only until the Soviet reoccupation of 1944.
-Ahead of this defeat, Sârbu and his daughter Domnica took refuge in Romania; Tatiana and the couple's other children opted to stay in Corjova.
+Ahead of this defeat, he and his daughter Domnica took refuge in Romania; Tatiana and the couple's other children opted to stay in Corjova.
 As noted by historian Ion Varta, he petitioned the Romanian authorities not to extradite him, "allow[ing] him to live in Romania".
 Except for an enrollment with the anti-communist resistance in the Oaș Mountains, Isidor lived the rest of his life in Dâmbovița County, at Brezoaele.
 According to oral tradition, he tried to warn locals about the emergence of a Romanian communist regime and the introduction of collectivization to Romania.
 He died in 1980, and is buried in Brezoaele.
-His daughter Domnica, who died in 2004, is buried next to him.